ten3roberts/recipe.nvim/README.md

 If a recipe of the specified name is not loaded it will attempted to fallback to a filetype default.
 This allows generic "lint" or "build" commands.

-## Per project configuration
+## Recipes

+Recipes define a task which is executec async in the shell, similar to "tasks" in VSCode.

+Recipes can be either be defined globally, per filetype, or per project

+To define global recipes, look at [Configuration](#Configuration).

-Add a file called `recipes.json` in the working directory and it will be loaded automatically.
+Per-project recipes are defined in `recipes.json` in the current working directory and will be loaded automatically if trusted (More on that later).

-Recipes can either be a string specifying a shell command, or a table for additional options.
+Each recipe defined in json can either be a string specifying a shell command, or a table for additional options.

 Any filename modifiers such as `%`, `<cfile>`, and others will be expanded